Zhu-Joseph/RAM-clientside/front-end/README.md

-# Capstone: Restaurant Reservation System Frontend
+# Capstone: Restaurant Assistance Manager (RAM) Frontend

-This starter code for the backend of the capstone project in the Thinkful curriculum.
+**For your everyday manager**

-See [../README.md](../README.md) for detailed instructions.
+This is the frontend of the RAM's project.
+The app is built with a React framework.